 Why is self care so important???

-In a couple of words ‘Vicarious Trauma’.
+In a couple of words self care is important because of ‘Vicarious Trauma’.
 Within the work we do as youth workers we hear astonishing stories of things going wrong in our young peoples lives.
 We hear the stories of physical abuse at the hands of parent, sexual abuse at the hands of supposedly caring adults, of emotional abuse by families and school kids and we hear of the ongoing traumas that come with the adolescent storm and stress.
 These traumas affect everyone of our young people differently… and they also affect us.
 This is vicarious trauma.
 Vicarious trauma affects our self care.

 Vicarious trauma affects most people slowly.
 It is the indifference at one of those stories of abuse.
 It is when a young person becomes just another client rather than a person in need.
 It is when you get home and yell at your wife because it is a Thursday.
 It can creep up on you and tear you to shreds.
 I worked as a family worker a few years back.
 My eldest daughter was about two and I was working with a young family who also had a two year old.
 That little girl and my own daughter had similar features and mannerisms and when her story of sexual abuse came to the fore I started to fold.
 My Wife (a Psychologist) saw me starting to fold and told me in her gentle and loving manner to get myself in order.